by Michel Maffesoli

 An ever-present phenomenon in any institution is the formation of genuine secret societies, in which an interactional relationship develops that shapes an institution’s character from a primordial existential relation: Primum relationis.
 Simmel showed very clearly how such groupings are the touchstone of all true sociality.
 I on my part have emphasised the value of the loi du secret as a methodological tool for understanding the internal reality of the postmodern tribes: the process of reciprocity on which they are founded.
 In short, this clandestine society which has evaded established powers throughout history, and which, throughout history, has been hounded by them.1

 Tribalism is today an inescapable reality, even for those who were once resolute detractors of the idea.
 It’s settled.
 Even if only to bemoan its effects, it is no longer possible to deny the tendency to exist only through relation to the other.
-As in the adage the Rhineland mystics applied to the deity, “ich bin du, wenn ich bin” – I am you when you are me – contemporary societies are witnessing a resurgence of such interpenetration of consciences, albeit that the deity in question is tribal communion, communion with nature, even our obsession with technological gadgetry.
+As in the adage the Rhineland mystics applied to the deity, “ich bin du, wenn ich bin”, contemporary societies are witnessing a resurgence of such interpenetration of consciences, albeit that the deity in question is tribal communion, communion with nature, even our obsession with technological gadgetry.
 Each of these bespeaks a kind of possession that makes for a reality in which one is oneself a function of alterity.
 This is of course not without consequences in the societal structure: the moral framework typical of contractual societies loses its efficacy in affective communities; hence perhaps the need to refer to archaic forms of ancient memory through which this sodality expresses itself, which unite people one with another.

 This is a constant thematic that runs like a red thread through all society, but at certain moments it takes on a new vigour.
 In the 19th century, Schelling, Hegel, Hölderlin and others, each in their own way produced works on this idea of an ‘invisible Church’ which, alongside, below, beyond simple positive institutions, united the righteous of heart, authentic in their relations with others, a genuine centre on the basis of which visible society and its institutions could exist.